verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Give a fucking Ted talk about the scotch
 - [ ] I have endured yet another week in this capitalist wasteland.
 Morale is low.
 Wine supplies are critical.
 - [ ] I am a human with a gmail account and a dream.
 Half of my life is just opening apps and forgetting why I unlocked my phone.
 One life is plenty.
+- [ ] Once you master them, all the secrets of the rock and roll universe will be revealed